Rocketgraphai/rocketgraph/doc/Site-Local-LLM.md

 $ docker compose up -d
 ```

-You can confirm that the site-local configuration took effect by going to the user Settings, the data explorer, or the schema explorer of the Rocketgraph Mission-Control and click on the LLM pull-down menu.
+You can confirm that the site-local configuration took effect by going to the user Settings, the data explorer, or the schema explorer of Rocketgraph Mission Control and click on the LLM pull-down menu.
 If authentication values are required for your site-local LLM, then you will need to enter those for yourself in the user Settings, and all your users will need to do that for their login accounts as well.